 Divorce Lawyer and Client Compatibility: Why a Divorce Lawyer Won’t Take Your Case

-I believe everybody going through a divorce should have access to information about the process, which is why I slave away writing articles for my website.
+I believe everyone going through a divorce should have access to information about the process, which is why I slave away writing articles for my blog.
 Contained in my ramblings are actually pretty helpful tidbits.
 (But please do NOT ever mistake the helpful information on my website as legal advice, because it is not.
 Each case has specifics and without a detailed consultation, a lawyer can never properly advise you.)

 However, while I offer a treasure trove of information, and spend every moment I can to help educate the general public, there are only 24 hours in a day, which means I must choose my clients wisely.